What Is OpEx? A Guide to Understanding Operating Expenses

 What are Operating Expenses?

-Some examples of operating expenses include:
+Common examples of OpEx include:

 • Payroll and employee salaries